Henry Edward Manning: View of the priesthood

 In 1883, Manning published The Eternal Priesthood, his most influential work.
 In the book, Manning defended an elevated idea of the priesthood as, "in and of itself, an outstanding way to perfection, and even a 'state of perfection'".
 In comparison to his polemical writings, The Eternal Priesthood is "austere" and "glacial", arguing for a rigorous conception of the moral duties of the office.
 Manning additionally stressed the social function of the priest, who must be more to his community than a dispenser of the sacraments.

 Animal welfare

 Manning was an anti-vivisectionist and founding member of the Victoria Street Society for the Protection of Animals from Vivisection.
 He was a vice-president of the Society.
 At the annual meeting of the Victoria Street Society in June 1881, he denounced vivisection as inhumane and of doubtful benefit to science.
 In 1887, Manning commented that vivisection is not "the way that the all-wise and all-good maker of us all has ordained for the discovery of the healing arts".

 Death and burial

-Manning died on 14 January 1892, at which time his estate was probated at £3,527.
+On 14 January 1892, Manning died ate the age of aged 83, at which time his estate was probated at £3,527.
 He received a formal burial at St Mary's Catholic Cemetery in Kensal Green.
 Some years later, in 1907, his remains were transferred to the newly completed Westminster Cathedral.